GeomaticsGlen/osdu_lab_geodesicbydesign/readme.md

 **OSDU Reference Data Ingestion Pipeline**

-This is a starter project to provide the basic foundations for a basic OSDU platform implementation.
+This is a starter project to provide the basic foundations for an OSDU platform implementation.

 This project also serves as a personal deep dive into modern software engineering practices — from service-oriented architecture and RESTful API design to cloud-native deployment patterns and automated validation pipelines.
 It’s a hands-on vehicle for sharpening my fluency with contemporary web frameworks, modular backend design, and scalable ingestion workflows.